jibjon92/rhel9-infrastructure-monitoring/README.md

 Custom binaries in /usr/local/bin were initially blocked by SELinux.
 Solution: Reset the security context to allow execution.

 Commands used:
  sudo chcon -t bin_t /usr/local/bin/node_exporter

  sudo restorecon -v /usr/local/bin/node_exporter

 2. Firewalld Port Management

 Managed nodes refused connections on port 9100.
 Solution: Configured persistent firewall rules for the specific monitoring ports.

 Commands used:
-sudo firewall-cmd --permanent --add-port=9100/tcp sudo firewall-cmd --reload
+ sudo firewall-cmd --permanent --add-port=9100/tcp

+ sudo firewall-cmd --reload

 3. Grafana Internal Network Blocking
 Grafana was unable to "dial" the local Prometheus API due to SELinux socket restrictions.
 Solution: Enabled the network connection boolean.

 Command used:
  sudo setsebool -P nis_enabled 1

+4. SELinux Policy Troubleshooting
+During the integration of Grafana and Prometheus, I encountered a permission denied error when Grafana attempted to query the Prometheus API on localhost:9090
+RHEL 9's strict SELinux policy prevents the Grafana process from initiating outbound network connections by default.

+The Solution:
+Initially, I attempted to use a Grafana-specific boolean, but discovered it was not defined in the standard RHEL 9 policy.
+I successfully pivoted to the httpd network boolean, which grants the necessary socket permissions for web-based services to communicate internally:

+Command used:
+**# Attempted (Result: Boolean not defined)** sudo setsebool -P grafana_can_network_connect 1

+**# Successful Pivot (Standard RHEL 9 Workaround)** sudo setsebool -P httpd_can_network_connect 1

 **📊 Final Results**